x-cmd/official-doc/docs/enhance/ls.md

 : Lists file sizes with binary prefixes

 -B , --bytes
-: Lists file sizes in bytes without any prefix
+: Lists file sizes in bytes, without any prefixes

 -g , --group
-: Lists the groups for each file
+: List each file's group

 -h , --header
-: Add a header row for each column
+: Add a header row to each column

 -H , --links
-: Lists the number of hard links per file
+: List each file's number of hard links

 -i , --inode
-: Lists the inode number of each file
+: List each file's inode number

 -m , --modified
 : Use the modified timestamp field

 -S , --blocks
-: Lists the number of file system blocks for each file
+: Show number of file system blocks

 -t , --time=(field)
-: Which timestamp field to use
+: Which timestamp field to list (modified, accessed, created)

 -u , --accessed
-: Use the timestamp field of the access
+: Use the accessed timestamp field

 -U , --created
 : Use the created timestamp field

 -@ , --extended
-: Lists the extended attributes and sizes for each file
+: List each file's extended attributes and sizes

 --changed
 : Use the changed timestamp field

 --git
-: Lists the Git status of each file, if tracked or ignored
+: List each file's Git status, if tracked or ignored

 --time-style
-: How do I format the timestamp
+: How to format timestamps (default, iso, long-iso, full-iso)

 --no-permissions
-: Forbidden permission field
+: Suppress the permissions field

 --octal-permissions
-: List permissions for each file in octal format
+: List each file's permission in octal format

 --no-filesize
-: Cancel the file size field
+: Suppress the filesize field

 --no-user
-: Disable user field
+: Suppress the user field

 --no-time
-: Suppression time field
+: Suppress the time field

 > Check out more [exa document to consult](https://github.com/ogham/exa)